 Cowboy Candy is unique in its own right.
 A powerful condiment is made by marinating hot jalapeño peppers in a sweet sugar glaze.
 Although they soften, the jalapenos keep their spiciness, which is countered by the glaze made of sugar.

-Although you may easily quadruple or triple this recipe to produce huge batches of Cowboy Candy, it is regarded as a small-batch Cowboy Candy recipe.
+Although you may easily quadruple or triple this recipe to produce huge batches of Cowboy Candy, it is considered a small-batch recipe.
 If you enjoy making pickling recipes, you probably already have many of the components on hand.

 In essence, they are jalapenos that have been cut into slices, then cooked and sweetened in a simple seasoned syrup.
 They are the ideal fast sweet treats or garnishes since they are the optimum balance of sweet and spicy.